thinkSRS/srsgui/docs/index.rst

 ``Srsgui`` provides the following I/O functionality to a task:

-   - Python logging output to a console window and a log file
+   - Python logging_ output to the console window and a log file
    - `print` function redirected to the console window
-   - text streaming to multiple selectable windows
+   - Text streaming to multiple windows
-   - terminal from which you can control and query interactively all the instrument defined in the configuration file
+   - Terminal from which you can control and query interactively all the instrument defined in the configuration file
-   - real-time updating, non-blocking, multiple matplotlib figures_ that can include multiple axes_
+   - Real-time updating, non-blocking, multiple matplotlib figures_ that can include multiple axes_
-   - interactively changeable  input parameters fed into a running task
+   - Interactively changeable  input parameters fed into a running task
-   - Qt's dockable windows makes layout flexible( :ref:`before <top-of-initial-screen-capture>` and :ref:`after <top-of-screen-capture-1>`)
+   - Qt's dockable widgets makes layout flexible( :ref:`before <top-of-initial-screen-capture>` and :ref:`after <top-of-screen-capture-1>`)
-   - dedicated output data file generated for each run of a task
+   - Dedicated output data file generated for each run of a task

 Here is a screen shot of ``srsgui`` running with the :ref:`example project <top-of-example-project>` included in the ``srsgui`` package.